sinchanagv24/sinchanagv24/README.md

 - Build **agentic AI workflows** with large language models (LLMs) to automate complex business processes.
 - Design and deploy **real-time data pipelines** and automation systems using **AWS, GCP, and Snowflake**.
-- Deliver **insightful dashboards** with Power BI, Tableau, and Streamlit for decision-making.
+- Deliver **insightful dashboards** with Power BI, Tableau, and Streamlit for decision making.
 - Develop, fine-tune, and evaluate **deep learning and NLP models** for practical use cases (from invoices to poetry).

 ---